When people first receive the CKD diagnosis, they usually have two main

 treatment, but some vets do not like to use them because, since they are

-designed for humans, there is a possibility of cats developing antibodies to it.
+designed for humans, there is a possibility of cats developing antibodies to them.

 However, this does not happen that often (certainly not as often as many